Mihi

 It is people!
 It is people!
 It is people!

-About the programme | Kia ora - E te iwi Whakapapa
+Kia ora - E te iwi Whakapapa | About the programme

-Here at Te Kāhui Matepukupuku o Aotearoa (Cancer Society NZ), we are committed to doing our best to help support whānau to live life well after a cancer diagnosis.
+At Te Kāhui Matepukupuku o Aotearoa (Cancer Society NZ), we are committed to improving health outcomes for Māori by supporting whānau to live life well with and beyond cancer.

 Our commitment to Equity

-Kia Ora.
-At Te Kāhui Matepukupuku o Aotearoa we are committed to improving the health outcomes for Māori
+At Te Kāhui Matepukupuku o Aotearoa we are committed to improving cancer outcomes for Māori.

 Go to our Equity CharterFurther information